okikiola11/bookstore/README.md

-# BOOKSTORE
+# REACT BOOKSTORE

-This is a front-end application that helps organize and manage a bookstore application.
-It is fast, dynamic and responsive to the specified actions and it is built with React & Redux.
+This is a front-end application built with React & Redux that helps organize and manage a bookstore application.
+It is fast, dynamic and responsive to the specified actions.

-This project has 5 milestones
+This project has 5 milestones:
-- The 1st MileStone: The first step focuses on the project setup, by removing the unnecessary files created by the create-react-app, setting up linters for creating error free PRs.
+- The 1ST MileStone: The first step focuses on the project setup, by removing the unnecessary files created by the create-react-app, setting up linters for creating error free PRs.
 Also, adding the proptypes, react-redux and redux dependencies with the following syntax:

 ```
 npm install react-redux redux
 ```

+- The 2ND MileStone:

 ## Built With
 - Node.js